RFerrari7/Data-Management-Project/README.md

 # Data Management Project

-This repository contains a project developed during the course of the Master's degree in Data Science
+This repository contains a project developed as part of *Data Management* course of the [Master's degree in Data Science](https://www.unimib.it/graduate/data-science), University of Milano Bicocca.

 ## Description